 This page provides guidelines for researchers and sites of research receiving funding from the Academy of Finland.
 Research funding awarded by the Academy may only be used for the purpose specified in the funding decision.

 Academy research grants are awarded for the applicant’s research project.
-The grant can be used to carry out the research plan specified in the application.
+The grant can be used to carry out the research plan specified in the application (see also New in Academy of Finland's document of Funding Terms and Conditions 2019-2020).
 The research must be carried out at the site of research indicated in the application and the granted amount must not be exceeded.
 The funding is not binding as to type of expenditure.

 Full cost model: principles and definitions